Editorial Guideline - Journal of Nation-building & Policy studies

 Aims and Scope

-The Journal of Nation-building and Policy Studies (JoNPS) is a bi-annual academic and policy oriented periodical dedicated to the study of issues of nation-building and policy processes in Nigeria.
+The Journal of Nation-building and Policy Studies (JoNPS) is a bi-annual academic and policy oriented periodical dedicated to the study of issues of nation-building and policy processes deliberately put in place to facilitate the nation-building processes in African states.
 It is ‘two double-blind reviewed’ - meaning that each article has two reviewers, and that reviewer and author identities, in each case, are concealed from each other throughout the Review Process.
-It provides a platform for academics and policy makers to interrogate the nation-building processes in Nigeria, the challenges to nation-building in the country and the way forward.
-The journal aims to advance both theoretical and empirical research on themes and dynamics that inform policies and practices in Nigeria.
-The journal accepts papers that focus on nation-building.
+It provides a platform for academics and policy makers to interrogate the nation-building processes in Africa, the challenges of nation-building and the way forward.
 Articles not dealing with Africa, but whose themes could be of relevance to African scholarship, are also welcome.

-The Journal of Nation-building and Policy Studies is indexed by SABINET, EBSCO, and ProQuest.
+The Journal of Nation-building and Policy Studies is indexed by IBSS, EBSCO, ProQuest, COPERNICUS and Sabinet.

 Authors are required to submit original papers, that is, papers submitted should not have been previously published or be currently under consideration for publication elsewhere.
 All papers are refereed through a double blind process.
 When submitting papers for evaluation, authors are strongly encouraged to attach reports from a similarity (anti-plagiarism) test.
 Without prejudice to this, every paper accepted for publication will also have to pass our similarity check with iThenticate.